The Government has sought input from those with an interest in Irish Sport on how to frame a new national Sports policy for the next decade.

 This is the first time in 20 years that such a framework will be adopted at Government level and it is a crucial opportunity to put sport into its important context as part of overall Government thinking.

-The Key Areas of interest and the Sport for Business views on each are as follows:
+The Key Areas of interest and the Sport for Business views on each as they are published over the next week are as follows:

 - Contribution of sport

 - Local and Regional Facilities

 - National Sports Campus

 - Sports Tourism

 - Financing Irish sport